theophane-droid/8mile/docs/modelstore.rst

 ModelStore
 ~~~~~~~~~~~~~~

-.. autoclass:: Hmile.ModelStore.ElastiModelStore
+.. autoclass:: Hmile.ModelStore.ElasticModelStore
    :members:
    :inherited-members:

 Example
 ~~~~~~~

-This can be combined to store a model an its meta model as follow :
+This can be used to store a model an its meta model as follow :

 .. code-block:: python

-    from Hmile.ModelStore import MetaModel
-    from Hmile.ModelStore import ElasticMetaModelStore
+    from torch import nn
-    from Hmile.ModelStore import LocalModelStore
+    from Hmile.ModelStore import MetaModel, ElasticModelStore

     ELASTIC_URL = "https://myelastic.com:9200"
     ELASTIC_USER = "myuser"